 Museum of Science and Industry, 5700 S Lake Shore Dr., 773-684-1414 is located at the north end of Jackson Park.
 Jackson Park totals 542.89 acres.
 The park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, a golf course, golf driving range and an artificial turf field.
 Green features of the park include Wooded Island – which includes the Japanese styled Garden of the Phoenix.
 Bobolink Meadows, and a vegetable and flower garden.
 Jackson Park is the future home of the Obama Presidential Center.

 The area surrounding Jackson Park is Woodlawn.
 You can ride into Hyde Park at 51st (Hyde Park Boulevard), 53rd Street, 57th Street and 59th Streets (Midway Plaisance).
 Hyde Park is a beautiful area with tree lined streets, historic homes, and gothic and modern University of Chicago buildings.

 The trail extends past the MSI to 79st Street.Map

 - 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Dr and Hayes Dr, (312) 742-5121.
-This beach has a beach house, restrooms, sports equipment for rent and three food concessions The Leaf Bar & Grill, Gussie’s, and Leave with a Smile (no websites).
+This beach has a beach house, restrooms, sports equipment for rent and dining option Reggie’s on the Beach.
 A spray pool area and the play equipment are located at the beach house.

 - South Shore Beach, 7059 S South Shore Drive, 71st Street and South Shore Drive, (773) 256-0149.South Shore Beach is part of the South Shore Cultural Center.
 This facility features a solarium, formal dining hall, Paul Robeson Theater, Washburne Culinary Institute, the Parrot Cage Restaurant, and the Dr. Margaret Burroughs gallery.